Isle of Islay

 This peninsula to the south of Port Ellen is a peaceful escape with sandy beaches, a solar-powered lighthouse, deserted villages and an Iron Age hill fort.

 The Mull of Oa is home to the American Memorial (see description above in the Port Charlotte museum section).
 Big Strand (7 miles long) is the longest stretch of sand on Islay.
 The RSPB bird reserve helps to encourage the rare chough.

 For more info visit IslayInfo.

 Why not stay here at Coillabus Cottage which is available for self-catering holidays.
 Ideal for families as it sleeps up to 6.

 Located 7 miles north of Port Ellen, the chapel has one of the best examples of an early Christian cross in Britain (dating from the late 8th century).

 Burial slab at Kildalton © Jaime Pharr | Dreamstime.com

 This small village on the northern side of the island is where you catch the ferries to Jura and the mainland.
 There's not much here except the hotel, lifeboat station and a post office in the general store where you can also buy petrol.
 Boat trips are operated between April and November by Islay Marine (tel: 01496 850436).

 Just outside Port Askaig (near the road to Bunnahabhain distillery) is a farm which is home to Persabus Pottery (tel: 01496 840243).

-The new visitors' Information Centre is open during the summer months.
-Tel: 01496 850273.
+The visitors' Information Centre is open during the summer months (closed November - March).
+Tel: 01496 840 644.
 Visit The Finlaggan Trust web site for more details.
-Their web site also includes the Islay Cultural Database.

 ROYAL SOCIETY FOR THE PROTECTION OF BIRDS RESERVE (at Gruinart)